privateprep/coding-space-website/src/pages/programs/summer-camps.md

     textAlign: center
     bgColor: "#ffffff"
     textColor: "#264548"
     mdContent: Our 2025 summer field trip schedule is expected to be released in May 2025!
+Field trips take place on the second week of every two-week package.
   - type: textOnly
     textAlign: center
     bgColor: "#faf6ee"